Benxamin/Biblography/README.md

 # Bibliography

+1. **Aaron Schwartz - The Boy Who Could Change the World** by Aaron Schwartz, ed.
+Lawrence Lessig
 1. **Draplin Design Company Pretty Much Everything** by Aaron James Draplin
 1. **The Vignelli Canon** by Massimo Vignelli
 1. **The Electric Kool-Aid Acid Test** by Tom Wolfe